enormandeau/barque/README.md

 species to be later removed from the database or download additional sequences for the non-annotated species from NCBI to add them to the database.
-Once the database has been improved, simply run the last part of the pipeline by making sure you have `SKIP_DATA_PREP=0` in your config file.
+Once the database has been improved, simply run the last part of the pipeline by making sure you have `SKIP_DATA_PREP=1` and `LOOK_FOR_CHIMERA=2` in your config file.
 You may need to repeat this step again until you are satisfied with the results.

-NOTE: You should provide justifications in your publications explaining why you decided to remove some species from the database.
+NOTE: You should provide justifications in your publications if you decide to remove some species from the database.

 ## Running the pipeline